-Several behaviors of Ableton Live are editable via the Loop4Live max for live configuration device or the Loop4Live configuration file.
-If unwanted behaviors are encountered (like the reset track offset when navigating in scenes for example), refer to 6D.Loop4Live configuration in Ableton Live to see if some parameters can be modified.
-If you have a wish that is not supported, feel free to contact us at contact@loop4live.com.
+Several behaviors of Ableton Live are editable via a configuration file.
+If unwanted behaviors are encountered (like arming all tracks at startup for example), refer to 6D.
+Loop4Live configuration in Ableton Live to see if some parameters can be modified.
+If you have a wish that is not supported, feel free to contact us at support@loop4live.com.